 Customize a face oil that works for your skin type (just avoid these face oil mistakes).
-Coconut oil doesn't work for everyone's skin, but I love this moisturizer with green tea.
+Coconut oil doesn't work for everyone's skin (it may cause breakouts for some), but I love this moisturizer with green tea.

-Keeping the facial muscles toned helps prevent sagging and helps the beneficial oils penetrate the skin.
-So give your face a 1-2 massage to finish up your at home facial.
-It will help relieve stress too!91
+Keeping the facial muscles toned and improving circulation and lymphatic flow helps prevent sagging and helps the beneficial oils penetrate the skin.
+So give your face a 1- to 2-minute massage (gua sha is a great tool!) to finish up your at-home facial.
+It will help relieve stress too!

 Tips For Different Skin Types